NicolauUP/SelfConsistent_MeanField.jl/README.md

 All main logic resides in the `src` directory:

 *   `src/models.jl`: Defines the non-interacting Hamiltonian models (e.g., 1D chain, Aubry-Andre) as sparse or dense matrices.
-The code it also built for CUArrays input.
+The code is also built for `CuArray` inputs.
 *   `src/kpm.jl`: Implements the KPM expansion, kernels (Jackson, Lanczos), and the calculation of the density matrix and Fermi-Dirac coefficients.
-*   `src/meanfield.jl`: Implements the Hartree-Fock mean-field approximation for some interaction terms.
+*   `src/meanfield.jl`: Implements the Hartree-Fock mean-field approximation for various interaction terms (e.g., onsite Hubbard, first-neighbor repulsion).
 *   `src/run_scf.jl`: Contains the main `run_scf_loop` that manages the self-consistent convergence.

 ## Dependencies